 Jasmine Chehrazi is the founder of the Yoga District collective of yoga studios, and founder of Yoga Activist, a nonprofit outreach organization dedicated to improving accessibility and trauma sensitivity in yoga and mindfulness instruction.
 Jasmine LOVES the Yoga District community.
 She has trained with teachers from a wide variety of yoga traditions (Dharma, Power, Vinyasa, Kundalini, and Sivananda) and taught students of diverse backgrounds (from homeless shelter residents to White House staff).

-In her role as a yoga educator, Jasmine serves on the Faculty at George Washington University, advising yoga teachers in training.
+In her role as a yoga educator, Jasmine served on the Faculty at George Washington University, advising yoga teachers in training and leading the GWU yoga teacher training program.
 She also directs the yoga teacher training programs at Yoga District.
 Jasmine believes yoga instructors have a responsibility to adapt their classes with sensitivity to individual student needs, while also dealing with the realities of group instruction and honoring the integrity of their yoga tradition.
 As an advisor in continuing education yoga programs, to yoga teacher trainees, and to experienced yoga teachers, it’s Jasmine’s goal to skillfully share yoga’s teachings and assist others in doing the same.

 Before starting up the studios, Jasmine worked at an office for ten years (starting in high school, working through her college years and beyond), which drove her nuts after a while.
 When she took the leap and quit her day job, she started volunteering at a nearby yoga studio in exchange for free classes.
 Jasmine soon realized that she was in love with yoga enough to run her own yoga studio.
 Since she wanted classes to stay affordable, she took up other jobs including working in restaurants and bars, doing what it took to help make ends meet through the studios’ growing pains.
 Thanks to the generosity of teachers, the volunteer staff, students, and beneficent landlords, the studios have flourished for over five years, a testament to the power of community-based, non-hierarchical, non-corporate, love-based initiatives.

-Along the way, Jasmine met Kelly, Julia, Aqeel, Hannah and many other super-talented, hard-working yoga teachers who have also dedicated their lives to sharing yoga… so Jasmine invited them to join Yoga District’s Advisory Board.
+Along the way, Jasmine met many other super-talented, hard-working yoga teachers who have also dedicated their lives to sharing yoga who helped make Yoga District possible.
 Jasmine loves DC and the neighborhoods the studios serve, having spent years living and/or working in each of the studios’ neighborhoods.
-Jasmine lives in her sister’s basement in Adams Morgan, where you can find her on the computer or phone, working hard to keep you on your mat.
+Jasmine splits her time between the Dupont Circle neighborhood and Ohio – wherever she is you can find her on the computer or phone, working hard to keep you on your mat.